Undyne: Promotion and reception

 Undyne's boss fights and music have been well-received.
 Elise Favis identified her boss fight as one of the best, giving additional praise to her battle theme.
 The boss battle in the genocide route Undyne was considered a favorite by Game Informer writer Daniel Tack.
 Writer Matthew Perez discussed how Undyne and her music contrasted the earlier game's "whimsical aesthetics," calling her first theme - "Undyne" - "haunting and threatening" - which he felt matched Undyne.
 He discussed how "Waterfall" using elements later associated with Undyne helped "create a relationship between [Undyne] and current gaming environment."
 He later talked about the genocide route, talking about how Undyne's selfless actions of protecting Monster Kid with her life contrasted the protagonist's selfish actions, representing Toby Fox's interest in clarifying the "notions of good and evil."
 He noted that, despite her violent nature, she is given tonal tracks due to the "purported noble intentions with which they operate."
 When analyzing Undyne's leitmotif, writer Jason Yu noted that it appeared well before her actual theme in other themes such as her first encounter, as well as the themes of Waterfall and the Ruins.
 He discussed her Undyne the Undying theme, "Battle Against a True Hero," feeling it represents Undyne after she has been "maxed out, stretched to her limits."
 He also pointed out that Undyne's theme, similar to the other two female characters (Toriel and Alphys), have a triple meter for their themes, as opposed to the male characters, whose themes are in common time.
 Writer Tobias Salte Klausen discussed the concept of ludonarrative resonance semiotic metaphor, citing examples such as Undyne's attacks growing more sluggish in battle, suggesting Undyne was growing more weary.
-They also cited how the ability to run away was removed during this fight, requiring players to follow Undyne's comment about needing to face her head on so long as the human's heart is locked in place.
+They also cited how the ability to run away was removed during this fight, requiring players to follow Undyne's comment about needing to face her head on so long as the player's heart is locked in place.
 They noted that Undyne is the first boss character where the player lacked an emotional connection to, contrasting Papyrus and Toriel, and that they only get to see their perspective once they begin the battle with Undyne.